pranavdheer/Smart-goggles/README.md

 requires packages like caffe and pandas download it fives 50 percent accuracy .. good enough ... correct most of the times

+download caffe on raspberry pi and for the flickr thing change the directory of flickr into downloads or home and run the command via terminal it will take 30 mins to create the database

+for the model it takes 10 hours approx if you retrain it